HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 **API Response Formatting – XML**

-To receive an XML response, please add the following parameter to the url: **format=xml**
+To receive an XML response, please add the following parameter to the URL: **format=xml**

 **Result Rows - Paging**